 Married with two children.
 Lives in North London.

-Taught in the National University of Rwanda, Butare, Rwanda in 2010 and 2011
+Taught at the National University of Rwanda, Butare, Rwanda and St Catherine’s College, Oxford